-Children and adolescent mental health services (CAMHS) are made up of specialist teams offering assessment and treatment to children and young people up to age 18 who have emotional, behavioural or mental health problems.
+Children and adolescent mental health services (CAMHS) are made up of specialist teams offering assessment and treatment to children and young people aged 0-18 who have emotional, behavioural or mental health problems.

 Who we are